Onion Bhajis (Indian Takeaway Style)

-The main ingredient for onion bhajis is, as the name implies, onion.
-Finely sliced (for extra crispy bits), mixed with flavourful spices, coated in a flour mix and deep fried to golden, crispy perfection.
+The main ingredient for onion bhajis is, of course, onion.
+Finely sliced , the onion is mixed with aromatic spices, coated in a flour mix and deep fried to golden, crispy perfection.

 How To Make Onion Bhajis

-If you’ve ever made vegetable pakora, then you’ll find lots of similarities with this recipe.
-The sliced onions, garlic, ginger, sea salt, lemon juice and fresh coriander are mixed and set aside to rest.
-During this time, the salt encourages water from the onions, which reduces the amount of added water needed.
+If you’ve ever made vegetable pakora, you’ll notice lots of similarities with this recipe.
+Sliced onions, garlic, ginger, sea salt, lemon juice and fresh coriander are mixed and set aside to rest.
+During this time, salt encourages water from the onions, which reduces the amount of added water needed in the bhaji mix.
 This then leads to a fuller flavour in the finished onion bhajis.

-Put the sliced onion, garlic ginger paste, coriander seeds, cumin powder, garam masala, red chilli powder, turmeric, dried fenugreek leaves, sea salt, fresh coriander leaves and fresh lemon juice or lemon dressing in a large bowl.
+In a large bowl, add 1 large onion, peeled, halved and sliced1/2 teaspoon garlic ginger paste1 teaspoon coriander seeds1/2 teaspoon cumin powder1/2 teaspoon garam masala1/2 teaspoon Kashmiri red chilli powder1/4 teaspoon turmeric1/2 teaspoon dried fenugreek leaves (methi)1/2 teaspoon sea salt1 small handful fresh coriander leaves and 1 teaspoon fresh lemon juice or lemon dressing in a large bowl.
 Mix well and set aside for 1 hour.

-Add 50g of the gram flour and all the rice flour to the onion mixture and mix thoroughly, adding a little of the water until the mixture thickens slightly and slides slowly off a spoon (add the remaining gram flour if needed).
-Using two spoons, carefully add the bhaji mix to the hot oil, 1 heaped tablespoon at a time (the mix should be enough for 4-6 bhajis depending on size).
-Fry the bhajis for about 5 minutes, turning them occasionally until just beginning to colour.
-Use a slotted spoon to remove the bhajis from the oil and set aside on a plate to cool completely.
-At this stage the bhajis can be finished immediately, or covered and set aside in the refrigerator for up to 24 hours.
+Using two spoons, carefully drop bhaji mix into hot oil, 1 heaped tablespoon at a time (mix should be enough for 4-6 bhajis depending on size).
+Fry bhajis for about 5 minutes, turning occasionally until just beginning to colour.
+Use a slotted spoon to remove bhajis from oil and set aside on a plate to cool completely.
+At this stage bhajis can be finished immediately, or set aside to cool completely and finish later.

 Step 3: Serve